Donald M. Kerwin, Jr.

-Catalina Morales received her Bachelor of Science Degree in Accounting at Lehman College of the City University of New York.
+Catalina Morales received her Bachelor of Science degree in accounting at Lehman College of the City University of New York.
 She also studied Italian Literature at Bologna University in Italy.
-A native of Cuba, Catalina migrated to Venezuela then Puerto Rico and finally arrived in the United States in 1967.
+A native of Cuba, Ms. Morales migrated to Venezuela then Puerto Rico and finally arrived in the United States in 1967.
 Her experience extends over 26 years in various industries as an accountant.
 Her area of expertise is financial analysis.